 - vending machines in some public toilets

 - some petrol stations

-If you buy condoms online, make sure you buy them from a pharmacist or other legitimate retailer.
-Always choose condoms that carry the European CE mark as a sign of quality assurance.
+If you buy condoms online, make sure that you buy them from a pharmacist or other legitimate retailer.
+Always choose condoms that carry the BSI kite mark and the European CE mark as a sign of quality assurance.
 This means they have been tested to the required safety standards.

 Contraception services are free and confidential, including for people under the age of 16.